 How tall will I be?

 By inheriting genes from both parents, a child usually grows to their average height.
 However, the activity of genes can vary, and so too can growth.
 And beyond genes, there are environmental factors like wellness, activity, and nutrition.
-A height calculator can’t possibly take all of this into consideration.
-However, height calculators are still useful for approximately answering the question, “How tall will I be?”
+Height calculators can’t possibly take all of this into consideration to answer the question, “How tall will I be?”
 Instead they really only apply to statistical averages.
 Nevertheless, it can be interesting to try them out.
-The second calculator below takes more into account and tends to be more accurate than the second.
+The second calculator below takes more into account and tends to be more accurate.

 The simplest height calculator (second one) draws on the fact that children inherit genes from both parents.
 It takes the average height of the parents and add 2.5 inches (6.5cm) for boys or subtract 2.5 inches for girls.
 But if the child’s height trajectory points to a greater height, don’t go hunting down the mailman just yet; with so many genes involved, some of which may be recessive, and the possibility of environmental influences, child height can differ considerably from parental height.